 As a result of this regulatory intervention, lenders have increased the interest rates on their interest-only loans by as much as 0.7 percentage points compared with their principal-and-interest offers.

 It’s this change that’s busted the interest-only myth: Now that interest-only loans more expensive, it likely no longer makes sense for property investors to choose them.

 Turner says rising rates and the restrictions on interest-only loans only reinforce the need for investors to choose principal-and-interest mortgages, which allow borrowers to pay off their debt faster and are better value overall.
 “We had a few customers come in who were looking at refinancing their interest-only loan because their lender had moved their rates up,” he says.
 “So we asked the question ‘Should you even be on interest only at all?’”

 What does he say to those who are still on an interest-only investment loan?
 “Unless you have major cashflow issues, you’re literally burning money.
 Stop doing that, and start getting the advice and service you deserve as a property investor.

 “If your current lender or broker hasn’t already reached out to tell you that you could be saving money by switching to a principal and interest loan, you have to ask whether they’re the right provider to help support your financial outcome moving forward.”

 Property investors have two options to get started in optimising their financial outcome.

 - Find a deal by searching our best principal and interest home loan rates

-- Start a live chat with a uno mortgage advisor
+- Book in a quick call with a UNO mortgage advisor

 It’s important to note that the information we give here is general in nature – no matter how helpful or relatable you find our articles.
 Even if it seems like we’re writing about you, it’s not personal or financial advice.
 That’s why you should always ask a professional before making any life-changing decisions.